sequra/woocommerce-sequra/woocommerce-sequracheckout/readme.txt

 Ofrece las opciones de pago con SeQura en el checkout

 == Changelog ==
+= 1.1.2 =
-= 1.0.11 =
+[add] woocommerce_sequracheckout_sent_statuses filter to add customs statuses that should be treated as sent = 1.0.11 =
 [FIX] Divide en 3 and Pago fraccioado widgets not showing at the same time = 1.0.9 =